-Medical underwriting is a process used by insurance carrier to evaluate whether to accept an applicant for coverage or to determine the premium rate for the policy.
-Medical underwriting is used when people enroll in Medigap plans outside of their initial enrollment period or the limited special enrollment periods that are available.
+Medical underwriting is a process used by insurance carriers to evaluate whether to accept an applicant for coverage or to determine the premium rate for the policy.
+It doesn’t apply to most parts of Medicare, but medical underwriting is used when people enroll in Medigap plans outside of their initial enrollment period or the limited special enrollment periods that are available.

 Medically necessary refers to services or supplies that are necessary for diagnosis or treatment of a medical condition.